 The implementation of the Delivery Program 2012-17 and Annual Program 2013-14 will be monitored via Quarterly Review Statements and the Delivery Program Progress Report to Council and the community.
 The progress of the five year actions in the Delivery Program are monitored and reported by exception in Council's Delivery Program Progress Report, as are the Performance Measures from the Annual Service Plans.
 Similarly, the annual deliverables from the Annual Plan are monitored in terms of progress to time and budget and are reported in Council's Quarterly Review Statements.
 In addition, Council prepares an annual report to the community on progress and achievements by November of each year.
-The information below provides an overview of Council's financial estimates for 2014-15 to 2016-17, based on the information and selection of options making up the position endorsed by Council as the Preferred Scenario in February 2014, put forward in Council's Draft Resourcing Strategy.
+The information below provides an overview of Council's financial estimates for 2014-15 to 2016-17 based on the information and scenarios put forward in Council's Draft Resourcing Strategy.
+The scenarios are options for change that will be considered by Council in February and will form the basis of a decision at that time, but will not necessarily be adopted in full or in part.
+Once a decision is made in relation to the future direction, the preferred actions will be progressed and developed along with the Annual Plan and Revenue Policy for further community consultation.

-The tables and charts below outline the Preferred Scenario (including the SRV) financial forecasts for expenses and revenue for 2014-15.
-More detailed information in relation to Council's financial estimates for 2014-15 to 2016-17 for the Preferred Scenario and baseline position are provided in the Budget section of this report (Appendix 3).
+The tables and charts below outline the baseline financial forecasts for expenses and revenue for 2014-15.
+More detailed information in relation to Council's financial estimates for 2014-15 to 2016-17 for the baseline position and the three scenarios are provided in the Budget section of this report (Appendix 3).